-This is the region I chose to live in, I publish new content about Chania every week, bookmark this page and come back for more!
+This is the region where I chose to live, so I publish new content about Chania every week.
+Bookmark this page and come back for more!

 Chania is the westernmost region of Crete and arguably one of the most interesting places to visit on the island.

 The landscape of Chania is dominated by the majestic peaks of the White Mountains, or Lefka Ori, covered in snow during the winter.